 - •USG and the Republican and Provincial (Oblast) AIDS Centers (RACs) jointly conducted baseline HIV Care and Treatment Assessments in KZ, KG, and TJ to obtain data on the scale and quality of existing health care interventions for PLWHA and their partners and to evaluate existing gaps and TA needs for expanding the scope and improving the quality and effectiveness of care and treatment.
 The USG is using the results of the assessments for program planning for FY12 and beyond. - •In KG, KZ, and TJ, the USG has implemented a multi-disciplinary team (MDT) model to improve treatment adherence among PLWHA.
 The MDT is a patient-centered approach conducted by a team including doctors, nurses, psychologists, social workers, peer consultants, and narcologists where MAT is available.
 The MDT provides a range of medical and psycho-social support services.
 Families of PLWHA are also brought into the team, where possible, for additional support and to build a stable home environment. - •The USG provides TA to medical staff and non-governmental organizations working with PLWHA and PWID in the use of voucher referrals for medical services.
 As a result, medical staff tested 2,930 PLWHA and PWID for TB in pilot projects during FY11 and diagnosed 159 new cases of active TB.

-Key priorities and major goals for next two years deliver high-quality facility-based and home/community-based care for HIV-infected adults and children and their families; and strengthening the collection, dissemination and use of reliable data to guide programming.
+Key priorities and major goals for next two years

+The USG will focus on three strategic priorities in the next two years: improving access to quality care for MARPs and PLWHA; building individual, institutional and organizational capacity in KZ, KG, and TJ to deliver high-quality facility-based and home/community-based care for HIV-infected adults and children and their families; and strengthening the collection, dissemination and use of reliable data to guide programming.
 Emphasis will be given to identifying and removing policy barriers to sustainability (e.g. barriers to government-NGO partnerships) and reducing stigma and discrimination experienced by MARPs and PLWHA at all levels.
 Couples-based counseling and gender-based approaches will be introduced to enhance the effectiveness of prevention with people living with HIV (PwP).